Spitzer awaits outcome in New York political comeback attempt

-NEW YORK, Sept 10 (Reuters) - Win or lose, the next chapter in the political career of former New York governor Eliot Spitzer begins on Tuesday night.
+NEW YORK (Reuters) - Win or lose, the next chapter in the political career of former New York governor Eliot Spitzer begins on Tuesday night.

 Spitzer, whose political ascent came to a halt five years ago in a prostitution scandal, is seeking the Democratic nomination to run for New York City comptroller, a post akin to the city’s chief financial officer.